 Below are a few pointers to get you started on the right track.

 There are two important aspects to consider when it comes to messaging.
 Firstly, the tone of your email marketing should match the general tone of your brand.
 The best-selling book, Email Persuasion, recommends writing emails in an informal style as if you’re chatting to a good business friend over coffee.

 Arguably more important than the copy is an email’s subject line.
 Try to find a happy medium between creativity and getting straight to the point.
-The goal of the subject line is to get recipients to open the email.
+The purpose of the subject lines is to get recipients to open the email.
 Stay away from using “clickbait” titles as this provides a poor user experience, and some platforms’ filters may mistake it for spam.